 The investment policy should specify criteria for selection of both mutual funds and money market funds by the investment official.
-Local agencies should review the permissible investments and strategies of the mutual fund or money market fund to determine whether or not they adhere to state law.
+Local agencies should review the permissible investments and strategies of the mutual fund or money market fund to determine whether or not they adhere to both federal and State law.